eddydg/learn-rebase-onto/README.md

 branch-3         D---E---F---G---H
 ```

-What we get is a bit odd: `branch-3` used to have `F` as a parent but now it is not connected to `branch-2` anymore.
+Now take a look at what happens: `branch-3` used to have `F` as a parent but now it is not connected to `branch-2` anymore.

 This exercise is about rebranching `branch-3` on `branch-2` so that __`branch-3` starts from `branch-2`__ just as before.
 It should look like this:
 ```